alanesq/ESP32Cam-range/README.md

     It also requires an sd card to store the data on and a case of some kind.

 Build details:
-  The esp32cam module requires the code installing which if you are not experienced with Arduino IDE can be a challenge but apart from this it is a very simple build.
+  The esp32cam module requires the code installing which if you are not experienced with Arduino IDE can be a bit of a challenge but apart from this it is a very simple build.
 The esp32cam comes with an sd card reader built in so all it requies is 4 wires connecting it to the ultrasound sensor.

       Sensor    ESP32Cam